Ettore Majorana

 Ettore Majorana (/,maɪ.ə'rɑːnə/ MY-ə-RAH-nə, /it/; 5 August 1906 – disappeared 25 March 1938) was an Italian theoretical physicist who worked on neutrino masses.
-Majorana was a supporter of Italian Fascism and a member of the National Fascist Party.
-He disappeared under mysterious circumstances after purchasing a ticket to travel by ship from Palermo to Naples.

 The Majorana equation, Majorana fermions, and Microsoft's device attempting to create topological qubits, Majorana 1, are named after him.
 In 2006, the Majorana Prize was established in his memory.

 In 1938, Enrico Fermi was quoted as saying about Majorana: "There are several categories of scientists in the world; those of second or third rank do their best but never get very far.
 Then there is the first rank, those who make important discoveries, fundamental to scientific progress.
 But then there are the geniuses, like Galilei and Newton.
 Majorana was one of these."

+He disappeared under mysterious circumstances after purchasing a ticket to travel by ship from Palermo to Naples.
+An investigation concluded in 2015 found evidence suggesting Majorana lived in Valencia, Venezuela, between 1955 and 1959.
+The case was officially closed with the conclusion that he had emigrated.